JasonLiu134/project-recipes/README.md

 **Test Set RMSE**: 36.0187

 The RMSE indicates that our model is **not very good** at predicting the preparation time in minutes for a recipe using the provided features.
-Our RMSE is several times higher for the test data, meaning this baseline model is good at predicting values from the training data but bad at generalizing to unseen data.
+Our RMSE is several times higher for the test data than the training data, meaning this baseline model is good at predicting values from the training data but bad at generalizing to unseen data.
 This could potentially be because decision trees are prone to overfitting on the training set, resulting in our model capturing a lot of noise from our training data.

 ---
 ## Final Model